contensis/contensis.github.io/docs-src/content-types/create-a-content-type.md

-# Creating a new content type
+# Create a new content type

 To define a new type of content in Contensis you'll need to create a new content type.
 Follow the steps below to begin the process.